vi0lin/vim-advantages/readme.md

       </td><td >Tab Trough Files in CWD
       </td>
         <td>
-          Todo: Add Filesearch Feature, that filters the list to contain the given keystrokes
+          To-do: Add Filesearch Feature, that filters the list to contain the given keystrokes
         </td>
     </tr>
     <tr>